bloomingful/phishing-detector/README.md

     $ python main.py

 ### Web app
-This guide assumes you have Git and Node.js installed.
+This guide assumes you have Python, Git and Node.js installed.

 **Git**: To clone and run this repository, you'll need to install Git.\
 Visit Git's [official documentaion](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to get started with installation.